XiaodanLyu/richi-mahjong-calculator/README.md

 ## Collaboration

-Welcome to contribute to the tool through `GitHub Pull Request`.
+You are more than welcome to contribute to this tool through `GitHub Pull requests`.

 ## Acknowledgement

-This Shiny mobile app is developed by following the tutorial of the R package [shinyMobile]<https://shinymobile.rinterface.com/>.
+This Shiny mobile app is developed by following the tutorial of the R package [shinyMobile](https://shinymobile.rinterface.com/).